On Nov 9, 2021

 The third scenario depicts a gradual recovery to near pre-pandemic learning outcomes over the course of three years.
 This is a hopeful scenario, as students are eventually catching up to where they would have been had they been receiving normal in-person instruction.

 4) Quick Complete Recovery

 Lastly, this fourth scenario represents a quick recovery to pre-pandemic learning levels.
-The learning loss was experienced over the Covid distanced learning period but upon returning to schools, learning was accelerated, and students were able to catch up.
+The learning loss was experienced over the COVID distanced learning period but upon returning to school, learning was accelerated and students were able to catch up.
 This is a very hopeful scenario as a quick recovery is made to expected learning levels.

 What is Learning Recovery?